Sambalinski/VPNBookAuthorizer/README.txt

 Instructions to use it.
 1. Create vpnbook_auth.txt in folder with vpnbook config files
-2. Write on fist line:
+2. Write on fist line in this file:
-vpnbook
+"vpnbook"
 on second line:
-access password from the server
+access password from the VPNBook server
 3. Run the VPNBookAuthorizer.jar
 Now you can login into VNPbook servers without writing login and password